MicroStrategy/embedding-sdk-docs/docs/embed-dossier-consumption-page/embed-dossier-consumption-properties.md

 ##### `dossierConsumption`

-Use the `dossierConsumption` object to customize the options on the dossier consumption page.
+Use the `dossierConsumption` object to customize the options on the dashboard consumption page.
 The detailed properties contain:

 - `componentSelectionMode`

-  - To assign the selection mode of the visualizations or groups on the dossier consumption page.
+  - To assign the selection mode of the visualizations or groups on the dashboard consumption page.
   - Available values: ["noSelection", "singleSelection", "multipleSelection"]
   - Default value: "noSelection".

 - `disableManipulationsAutoSaving`
-  - Disable the dossier instance manipulation auto saving or not.
+  - Disable the dashboard instance manipulation auto saving or not.
   - Default value: `false`.

 #### Sample